Plofland/Car-Sales/README.md

 - Write out the steps you think you'll need to complete this project.
 It seems silly, but doing this with every project will help you grow into a better developer a lot faster.
 - Take note of the few comments throughout the app.
 They are there as little guides to nudge you in the right direction.
 You're welcome 😉

+---

+Planning Out State Management

+---

+1. After installing redux and react-redux, create a store(createStore) on the App.js page that takes a reducer and redux dev tools as aruguments (window.**REDUX_DEVTOOLS_EXTENSION** && window.**REDUX_DEVTOOLS_EXTENSION**())
+   2.Create a reducer function to be passed into the store 3.Wrap the <App> in a <Provider>
+   5.Decide which slices of state you want in the Redux store and which state you want to keep local to a component 4.Connect React components to the Redux store

+---

 **Step 2 - And...
 Action! 🎬**

 - Time to get your hands on your keyboard.
 Look at the first step you wrote down and start implementing!